 Professors are actively engaged in research that considers sustainability from a wide variety of aspects.
 A student engineering club (Renewable Energy Organization) works to educate the campus and community with a technology perspective on energy issues.

 Renewable Energy Organization

-Here at Calvin, our faculty is very involved in sustainability research.
-This includes alternative energy sources, energy conservation, materials recycle, water and air quality, and more.
+Here at Calvin, our faculty are very involved in sustainability research.
+This includes alternative energy sources, energy conservation, recycling, water, air quality and more.